-- Your breasts make milk based on how much your baby uses, so feed your baby frequently and for as long as they want.
+- Your body makes milk based on how much your baby uses, so feed your baby frequently and for as long as they want.

-- Offer both breasts at each feeding but let the baby stay on the first breast for as long as they want so that they benefit from the fat-rich “hindmilk”
+- Offer both nipples at each feeding but let the baby stay on the first one for as long as they want so that they benefit from the fat-rich “hindmilk.”

-- If your baby tends to fall asleep and stops sucking – try switching them between breasts to wake them up and promote active sucking.
+- If your baby tends to fall asleep and stops sucking – try switching them between nipples to wake them up and promote active sucking.